Wirral Branch TOMCC – the first 30 years

 association quiz night and organised a ride to the Classic Bike Show, now at Stafford.
 Charlie

-organised visits to other clubs and Manchester and B’ham & Wolves branches, and by the end of this year we had 47 members on the books and were runners up for That Trophy.
-Venue was back at the Mersey Arms.
+organised visits to other clubs and Manchester and B’ham & Wolves branches, and by the end of this year, we had 47 members on the books and were runners up for That Trophy.
+The venue was back at the Mersey Arms.

 In 1991 Charlie Royle was killed when a car pulled out on him as he rode home from marshalling at

 Oulton Park.
-We gave him a proper biker’s send off and when the service was over we rode one of
+We gave him real proper bikers send off and when the service was over we rode one of

 his favourite runs, to his mate Digger’s pub the Plough at Isycoed, for the wake.
 Nobody wanted to

 replace Charlie as runs captain but we did plenty of rallies; Caroline organised the Royle rally to raise